srijs/node-arbitrator/README.md

 or writing!).

-If you can start to describe your program in terms of its properties, then `arbitator` can test them for you.
+If you can start to describe your program in terms of its properties, then `arbitrator` can test them for you.

 Generating test cases